ibm-client-engineering/packer-rhel-vsphere/README.md

 #### Online Installation

 This method uses a minimal boot ISO image to fetch all packages directly from Red Hat's Content Delivery Network (CDN) during the build.
 This ensures you are always installing the latest, most up-to-date packages and security patches.
-This approach also eliminates the need to download and upload a large 10+ GB full DVD ISO, making the process faster and more efficient.

 **Prerequisites:**
 To successfully complete an online build, you must have an active, paid Red Hat subscription or a Partner Connect account and provide your Red Hat Subscription Management credentials.